guntur1981/go-design-patterns/02-open-closed-principle/README.md

 In the above example, the Filter type has only one method for filtering by department.

-In we also want to filter by first name, then we have to add another method, such as:
+If we also want to filter by first name, then we have to add another method, such as:

 ```
 ...